arktn/discord-giveaway-bot/README.md

 ## Start

-`After you have filled in the config.json file use the start-bot.bat file to start your bot automatically.`
+`After you have filled in the config.json file use the start-bot.bat file to start your bot.`

+`If you get the error message that the bot was unable to find discord.js or discord-giveaways just use the setup.bat file.` `This will download both packages automatically and should fix your problem.`

 ![Example](https://i.imgur.com/iftsNNk.gif)